PACZone/wrapto/README.md

 ## Future Vision

-Currently Teleport it a semi-centralized protocol (half decentralized) since there is no contract support on Pactus.
+Currently, Wrapto is a semi-centralized protocol (half decentralized) since there is no contract support on Pactus.
 [More details about this are here](#how-it-works).

 #### Our RoadMap

 - [ ] We will add [wPAC](https://github.com/PACZone/TeleWrapped) to More blockchains such as Solana, TON, Aptos, etc.
-- [ ] The main plan is to make this protocol 100% decentralized and trustless using multi-signature cryptography (Teleport Protocol V2).
+- [ ] The main plan is to make this protocol 100% decentralized and trustless using multi-signature cryptography (Wrapto Protocol V2).
-- [ ] We have a plan to update the protocol and use Pactus contracts (still decentralized and trustless but using contracts) in 2025 Q1 once contracts are available on Pactus (Teleport Protocol V3).
+- [ ] We have a plan to update the protocol and use Pactus contracts (still decentralized and trustless but using contracts) in 2025 Q1 once contracts are available on Pactus (Wrapto Protocol V3).
-- [ ] After contract support on the Pactus chain we will add wrapped of other coins on Pactus too(Teleport Protocol V3).
+- [ ] After contract support on the Pactus chain we will add wrapped other coins on Pactus too(Wrapto Protocol V3).

-All V1(semi-centralized), V2(decentralizes using multi-signature), and V3(decentralizes smart-contract) [Wrapped Tokens](https://github.com/PACZone/TeleWrapped) minted on different networks, will be compatible with Teleport.
+All V1(semi-centralized), V2(decentralizes using multi-signature), and V3(decentralizes smart-contract) [Wrapped Tokens](https://github.com/PACZone/TeleWrapped) minted on different networks, will be compatible with Wrapto.

 # How does it work?

-## Teleport Protocol V1
+## Wrapto Protocol V1

 This part is a description of how our V1 works (semi-centralized)